huggingface/blog/pytorch-ddp-accelerate-transformers.md

 The last piece of the puzzle is *how do I send my data and model to another GPU?*

 This is where the `DistributedDataParallel` module comes into play.
-It will copy your model into each GPU, and when `loss.backward()` is called the gradients across all these copies of the model will be averaged, backprop is performed, and each of the weights get updated to have the same weights across all devices.
+It will copy your model onto each GPU, and when `loss.backward()` is called the backpropagation is performed and the resulting gradients across all these copies of the model will be averaged/reduced.
+This ensures each device has the same weights post the optimizer step.

 Below is an example of our training setup, refactored as a function, with this capability: